| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 d |

-A vector giving the first and last eigenvalue to be considered by the biplot reduction.
+A vector indicating the first and last dimensions to be used in

 center |